microsoft/navcontainerhelper/NavContainerHelper.md

 NavContainerHelper is a PowerShell module from the PowerShell Gallery, you can read more information about it [here](https://www.powershellgallery.com/packages/navcontainerhelper).

-The module contains a number of PowerShell functions, which helps running and interactig with NAV containers.
+The module contains a number of PowerShell functions, which helps running and interacting with NAV containers.

 On your Docker host, start PowerShell ISE and run: